 As beautiful as the race horses are, no kid likes to see those dreamy animals with big brown eyes and soft ears get whipped on a race track.
 That can be hard to ignore.
 We watched factories churn sludge into the rivers year after year, sometimes creating psychedelic puddles of lime green and neon orange.
 Many factories have cleaned up some or closed up altogether; what remains is farmland, fragile coal-filled mountains, plenty of humanitarian problems, and historic limestone-infused waters which have long been responsible for the quality of Kentucky’s bourbon.

-Eventually, my travels led me to Hollywood, where I read scripts for a living for a good while.
+Eventually, my travels led me far away from KY to Hollywood, where I read scripts for a living for a good while.
 One of the best I read was “Hitting Home” by Tom Rickman on a show called Shannon’s Deal, about an errant father returning to his recovering gambler/lawyer/son’s haggard life.
 Why did this script hit home with me?
 Turns out Rickman is a Kentucky man, and also wrote Coal Miner’s Daughter.
 In writing, as in cooking, authenticity brings power to the hands of artists.